Drug Driving Solicitors

 We have successfully defended hundreds of drug driving cases

-Forcing the Police to take no further action before your blood test results
+No further action before your blood test results

 If you have been released under investigation and are waiting for your results, we may be able to force the police to take no further action.
 By identifying errors in police procedure early-on, we can begin placing pressure on the police.
 Many of our clients never end up in court.